YAMAHA V-MAX (2008 - 2017) Review

 Overall ratingNext up: Ride & brakes

-The V-Max is what happens when you mix 1679cc and nearly 200 horsepower in a motorcycle that's one part cruiser, one part sportbike - and all parts thrilling.
+The Yamaha V-Max is what happens when you mix 1679cc and nearly 200 horsepower in a motorcycle that's one part cruiser, one part sportbike - and all parts thrilling.
 It's difficult to explain just how quickly the V-Max builds speed.
 Cruise along at 30 mph in second gear, pick up the throttle and hold on tight... you'll be doing 90 mph before you say, "Holycrapthisthingisfast!".
 It's a thrill ride of epic proportions - the V-Max redefines the word torque.
 It produces the kind of acceleration that you feel in your chest.
 The kind you don't soon forget.... and it handles to boot.
 What's the catch?
-Well, there's 16,500 of them...
+Well, when it was launched it was a rather heady £16,500...

 Ride quality & brakesNext up: Engine